davidmorford/BuildKit/Readme.md

 ## Xcode Project Templates

 Xcode projects created with the BuildKit Application or Static Library project templates.
-(Finish this up…)
+(Finish this up...)

 ### Libraries